-Whether your interest is battlefields from the Civil War, or the forming of the Constitution, you’ll find it plus more in these two historic cities.
+Whether your interest is battlefields from the Civil War, or the forming of the Constitution, you’ll find that plus more in these two historic cities.
 So which one is best for history buffs?
-Read on to discover the top reasons to visit each – then you can decide which is the one for you.
+Read on to discover the top reasons to visit each – then you can decide which one is the best destination for history lovers.

-Boston plays a major role in America’s history, from its very beginnings as an early settlement.
-It was also where the American Revolution was started by the puritans who felt repressed by the British.
-Some of the major events of early American history took place in Boston.
-Although Boston is a very modern city, it does a fantastic job of preserving the history that makes it unique, from the architecture to the main sights of historic significance.
+Although Boston is a very modern city, it still preserve the history that makes it unique, from architecture to the main sights of historic significance.
 Every good city offers a way to combine history with the food that defines it, and Boston is no exceptions to that rule.
 There are many tours that include discovering the food alongside the historical sights.

 The Freedom Trail

 One of the top things to do for visitors to Boston is walking the Freedom Trail.
 The 2.5 mile walk is easy to do and is full of historical information along the way.
 The tour starts at Boston Common, the oldest public park in the United States.